 A guide to electrical safety for landlords

-Finally, the tenants should be given copies of the instruction manuals to make sure they can use the supplied appliances safely and efficiently.
+- Give your tenants copies of the instruction manuals for all appliances to make sure they can use them safely and efficiently.

 - Don’t necessarily opt for cheapest when buying white goods and other appliances.
 Read reviews and look for best value, prioritising safety.
 Make sure you register any new appliances with the manufacturer – that way you will be informed of any product recalls or safety warnings.

 If you are new to letting out property or are looking to move to a new letting agent in the Newington Green, Stoke Newington or Islington area, contact M&M Property today.
 We’d be happy to run through your legal obligations regarding electrical safety or other landlord issues.